igorlogius/docker-web-desktop/README.md

 # How it works / What is used

 Dockerfile creates a docker image containing a
-	- minimal desktop environment (openbox)
+* minimal desktop environment (openbox)
-	- framebuffer based Xserver (xvfb)
+* framebuffer based Xserver (xvfb)
-	- x11vnc client
+* x11vnc client
-	- noVNC + websockify
+* noVNC + websockify

-when the image is started it lauches the `startup.sh` which starts
+When a container is started it lauches the `startup.sh` which starts
 1. xvfb (creates a "virtual" xserver)
-	2. x11vnc (starts a vnc server which connects to the X server session)
+1. x11vnc (starts a vnc server which connects to the X server session)
-	3. novnc_proxy (novnc + websockify) connect to the x11vnc and setup a webserver which displays the xserver session
+1. novnc_proxy (novnc + websockify) connect to the x11vnc and setup a webserver which displays the xserver session

 # Custom Software